Species Name:Centropomus undecimalis

 How: Wild Caught; Gillnet

-Snook has a firm texture, cooks up white, flaky, and moist, and lends itself to most cooking applications.
-We do recommend removing the skin from the flesh before cooking.
+Snook has a firm texture, cooks up white, flaky and moist and lends itself to most cooking applications.
+We do recommend removing the skin from the flesh since the meat can develop an unpleasant soapy taste when cooked with the skin on.

 For Your Menu